leknaat/hacker-how-content/content/web-developer/courses/core/http-apis.md

 (2)

-[http://www.diffen.com/difference/TCP_vs_UDP](TCP vs UDP).
+[TCP vs UDP](http://www.diffen.com/difference/TCP_vs_UDP).
 TCP is slower and has more guarentees than UDP.
 UDP is faster as a result.
 You would always use something with TCP unless you had performance requirements.
 When you play DOTA, it will probably use TCP to find a match / manage you friends list, but when it's sending you information about hero movements, that's UDP.
 Skype will work with UDP.

 (3)